Mandatory credit checks

 A duplication request will not require a credit check unless there is a change of circumstance.

-Consult Section 259—Reports of the Industrial Security Manual to learn more about a change of circumstance.
+Consult Annex A: Guidelines on company security officer and alternate company security officer responsibilities – section VI.D Change of circumstances of the Contract Security Manual to learn more about a change of circumstance.

 Used when an organization must transfer the employee's personnel security clearance held by another Government of Canada department or agency

-Used when an organization must duplicate the employee’s personnel security clearance held by another private sector organization registered Public Services and Procurement Canada’s Contract Security Program.
+Used when an organization must duplicate the employee's personnel security clearance held by another private sector organization registered PSPC's Contract Security Program (CSP).

-For duplication and transfer requests, or in cases where a subject security interview would be required, Public Services and Procurement Canada would verify that consent for a credit check had previously been provided.
+For duplication and transfer requests, or in cases where a subject security interview would be required, PSPC would verify that consent for a credit check had previously been provided.

 How the applicant gives consent

-The applicant must consent to having their credit checked for the security screening assessment on Public Services and Procurement Canada’s Online Industrial Security Services portal or on the Personnel screening, consent and authorization form (TBS/SCT 330-23E).
+The applicant must consent to having their credit checked for the security screening assessment on PSPC's OLISS portal or on the Personnel screening, consent and authorization form (TBS/SCT 330-23E).

 The applicant must:

-- check the online consent button (if using online industrial security services (OLISS)) or check box 3 in section C of the form
+- check the online consent button (if using OLISS) or check box 3 in section C of the form

 - sign and initial the form

-- submit the online application or the form to the company security officer (CSO) or the alternate company security officer (ACSO)
+- submit the online application or the form to the CSO or the alternate company security officer (ACSO)

 For more information about the electronic signature option, read the program's communiqué New features added to the online industrial security services portal.